Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/braze-cohort.md

 ## Send a cohort

-1. In Amplitude, open the cohort you want to export.
+1. In Amplitude, open the cohort to export.
 2. Click **Sync**, and choose Braze.
 3. Select the destination.
 4. Select the sync frequency you need.